TaylorSwanson/crisscross-agent/api-spoof/readme.md

 want to run locally that will be fed back to your guest application.

-Specify the port number and the ip address that you want CrissCross to return and the spoof server will respond to requests via IPC as if the network is returning actual server nodes.
+Specify the port number and the ip address that you want CrissCross to return and the spoof server will respond to requests via HTTP as if the network is returning actual server nodes.

 You can also have the spoof server point to other nodes on the network or over